-Jay-Z to Acquire Scandinavian Music Streaming Company for $56 Million
+Jay-Z to Acquire Scandinavian Music Streaming Company for $56 Million The rapper-turned-businessman is adding to his empire, which already spans clothing and sports bars.

 Project Panther Bidco Ltd, a company controlled by the 45-year-old rapper, said on Friday it had agreed to buy Sweden-listed Aspiro for 464 million Swedish crowns ($56 million) in cash.